sjackman/white-spruce-organelles-paper/README.md

-RNA was extracted from eight tissues, megagametophyte, embryo, seedling, young buds, xylem, mature needles, flushing buds and bark, and sequenced with the Illumina HiSeq 2000 as described in Warren et al.
+RNA was extracted from eight tissues, megagametophyte, embryo, seedling, young buds, xylem, mature needles, flushing buds and bark, and sequenced with the Illumina HiSeq 2000 as described in René L Warren et al.
 ([2015](#ref-warren2015improved)).
 The RNA-seq data was used to quantify the transcript abundance of the annotated mitochondrial genes using Salmon (Patro et al. [2014](#ref-patro2014sailfish)).